 It doesn`t matter how well you plan, there is always something that surprises you.
 Who`d have thought that Asians would be freezing when it was a balmy 18 degrees?

 Our Days Off

-Every Tuesday we took a day off and went on a trip, this year we did Banff, Drumheller, Calgary and Limestone Mountain area.
+Every Tuesday we take a day off and go on a trip, this year we did Banff, Drumheller, Calgary and Limestone Mountain area.
 I`d say the west country was the highlight, there are cities all over the world.

 Ed Morgan from Sundre Motors generously donated a mini van for our trips so we could all ride together.
 Town of Didsbury put on a welcome and meet the artist event at their museum that was really nice, champaign and the works.

 When we were all in the van to leave I looked in the rear view mirror and said Holy crap, how many of you guys can fit in the back seat.
 Peerapong responded enthusiastically “Three Asians!”, they all promptly fell asleep and left the seat in the middle empty.
 All good friends.